shmoocon/proceedings-2015/otm/01_building_for_usability.md

 Another area where we can easily build for both security and usability is in the user settings.
 We can allow the users to choose their settings, while informing them whether their choices are high or low security.
 This kind of design pattern applies to tasks like choosing a password, how long the user can be inactive before the app logs out, or whether or not to use GPS location services.

-That’s the approach taken by Blackphone’s operating system PrivatOS, which has strong security defaults but allows the user to override those settings.
+That’s the approach taken by Blackphone’s operating system PrivatOS, which has strong security defaults but allows the user to override those settings.[^3]

-(Blackphone Support Security Center.
-Website visited February 6, 2015. https://support.blackphone.ch/customer/portal/topics/660716-security-center/articles)

 ## Using New Tech for Identity Verification